SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

     referenced_recording = spre.common_reference(filtered_recording)
     good_channels_recording = spre.detect_and_remove_bad_channels(filtered_recording)

-We can then aggregate the recordings back together using the ``aggregate_channels`` function.
+If needed, we could aggregate the recordings back together using the ``aggregate_channels`` function.
-Note that we do not need to do this to sort the data (see :ref:`sorting-by-channel-group`).
+Note: you do not need to do this to sort the data (see :ref:`sorting-by-channel-group`).

 .. code-block:: python